 Both diagnosis and management of patients with Pelvic Pain require good integration and knowledge of all pelvic organ systems and other systems including musculoskeletal, neurologic, and psychiatric.
 A significant number of patients with Pelvic Pain may have a variety of associated problems including bladder or bowel dysfunction, sexual dysfunction, and other systemic or constitutional symptoms.
 Other associated problems, such as depression, anxiety, and drug addiction, may also coexist.

 Pelvic pain treatment requires a specialist with experience and precision.
 At the Ainsworth Institute of Pain Management, we offer some of the most modern and cutting edge treatments for chronic pelvic pain.
-Some of which include:
+Our very own Dr. Hunter is widely considered one of the WORLD’S experts in pelvic pain with a number of publications on the topic to his credit.

 Ganglion of Impar Block – Like the Superior Hypogastric Block, this procedure can also be used for both diagnostic and therapeutic purposes.
 This procedure is performed under radiographic guidance with the target being a small area directly in front of the coccyx (tailbone).
 This injection is extremely effective in treating pain originating from the cervix, colon, bladder, rectum and endometrium.
 Studies have reported 70-100% pain relief from this procedure.